fbraem/mqweb/api/clusqmgr.md

 #### <a name="inquireQueryClusterName"></a>ClusterName
 The name of a cluster.
 Generic names are supported.
-This parameter is ignored, when a [URL parameter](#inquireURLClusterName) is used. *name* is a synonym for this parameter.
+This parameter is ignored, when a [URL parameter](#inquireURLClusterName) is used.

 #### <a name="inquireQueryClusterQMgrAttrs"></a>ClusterQMgrAttrs
 With the *ClusterQMgrAttrs* parameter you can specify which attributes must be returned from the PCF command.
 Multiple occurences of this parameter are possible.
-The value must be a (case-sensitive) valid attribute name. *attrs* is a synonym for this parameter.
+The value must be a (case-sensitive) valid attribute name.

+> Attrs is a synonym for ClusterQMgrAttrs

 #### <a name="inquireQueryClusterQMgrName"></a>ClusterQMgrName
 The name of a queuemanager that is part of the cluster.
 This parameter is